-Pursuant to the Board of Higher Education Act (110 ILCS 205), the Illinois Board of Higher Education (IBHE) is required to annually submit to the Governor and the General Assembly budget recommendations for the ensuing fiscal year budget for higher education.
+Pursuant to the Board of Higher Education Act (110 ILCS 205), the Illinois Board of Higher Education (IBHE) is required to annually submit to the Governor and the General Assembly budget recommendations of the ensuing fiscal year budget for higher education.
 The Board receives budget submissions from each public university, the Illinois Community College Board, Illinois Student Assistance Commission, the Illinois Mathematics and Science Academy, and the State University Civil Service Commission for operation, capital and grant program needs.
+It is noteworthy that several entities and their respective boards have not yet formally approved specific budget proposals due to obvious financial unknowns for Fiscal Year 2016, but have forwarded their budget submissions to IBHE in order to comply with this statutory mandate.